Jurickson Profar Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.50).
+- The Cardinals' 4.54 team ERA ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to allow 106 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to give up the fewest home runs in baseball (106 total, one per game).

-- Wainwright (3-5) gets the starting nod for the Cardinals in his 14th start of the season.
-He has a 7.18 ERA in 62 2/3 innings pitched, with 34 strikeouts.
+- Matz gets the start for the Cardinals, his 16th of the season.
+He is 2-7 with a 4.06 ERA and 87 strikeouts in 93 2/3 innings pitched.

-- In his last outing on Saturday against the Chicago Cubs, the right-hander tossed six innings, giving up four earned runs while surrendering seven hits.
+- The left-hander's last time out was on Sunday against the Chicago Cubs, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.